| |

 Get outside within the first 15-30 minutes of waking up.

-This sets your circadian rhythm (body’s natural clock for sleeping, eating, etc.) and boosts your mood.
+This sets your circadian rhythm (body’s natural clock for sleeping, eating, etc.), boosts your mood and improves your sleep quality.5, 6, 7

 View morning sun for: